front-end-intermediate/session-12-react-pirates/readme.md

 Values need to be put into state.

 We need a copy of the object.
-THis is the old method:
+This is the old method:

 `const updatedPIrate = Object.assign([], pirate)`

 but we will use spread operator and overlay the new properties on top of it. `e.target.name` gives us the property name so we will use what's know as a computed property - `[e.target.name]`.

 ```
   handleChange(e, key){
     const pirate = this.props.pirates[key]
     const updatedPirate = {
       ...pirate,
       [e.target.name]: e.target.value
     }
     console.log(updatedPirate)